|

 344. obedient

-dutifully complying with the commands or instructions of those in authority
+dutifully complying with the commands of those in authority

 345. incredulity